jcs-instructor/mobtimer/CONTRIBUTING.md

 ### Step 2 - Push to main branch
 - Push to main branch
 - Check deployment dashboard (e.g., https://dashboard.render.com/) to see if deployment is successful (or still in progress or failed).
+Note: You might have to refresh the page after it completes to see the real "LAST DEPLOYED" time.
 - Once deployment has finished successfully, click link to open deployed frontend in browser (it might take a few minutes to be available): https://mobtimer-frontend-iwa7.onrender.com
 - To see any changes to the vscode extension in VSCode, see above section ["Building and Installing VSCode Extension"](#Building-and-Installing-VSCode-Extension)